 In science, we will be learning about animals.
 To link with our flying learning challenge, we will be focussing on birds!
 The children will sort birds into groups, looking at their different features such as beaks, ability to fly or their habitat.
 They will also learn about the different body parts of birds and how these compare to other animals.
 They will look at how scientists group animals and have a go at creating a branching tree to group animals using different criteria.

 We will be learning about how Christians and Muslims pray, the meaning behind prayer and the reasons for doing it.
 The children will develop an understanding of the importance of prayer to those who belong to that religion.
-The children will also extend their learning further with a visit to Bradford Grand Mosque.

 Our mental health and well-being topic this half-term is friendship and what a lovely way to start the year!
 The children will start by thinking about what makes a good friend.
 They will talk about who is special to them and give reasons why.
 Finally, we will think of ways that we can show others that we care.